-Just as in previous years, we’ll be going to South Africa again in February.
+Just as in many previous years, we’ll be going to South Africa again in February.
 The previous trips were such a success and they were always fully booked.
-We’ll make a paragliding safari through the southern part of South Africa with a group of maximum 18 persons (inclusive instructors).
+We’ll make a paragliding safari through the southern part of South Africa with a group of maximum 16 pilots (inclusive instructors).

-Base of operations is Cape Town and surroundings, where we’ll make soar- and thermal flights for several days along the coast.
+Base of operations is Cape Town and surroundings, where we’ll make soar- and thermal flights along the coast.
 There’s a great range of flying sites in Cape Town area and often we get to fly a new site.

 We are very flexible in where we fly.
-The exact order and locations are dependent on the wishes and experience of the group and of course weather.
+The exact order and locations are depending on the wishes and experience of the group and of course weather.
 This makes every trip different and it’s never the same.